braillejord/The-Peoples-Movie-Theater/README.md

 - **React Router:** Incorporated React Router for smooth navigation within the app.

-- **Styled Components:** Styled components using CSS-in-JS for a coherent design.
+- **Styled Components:** Styled components using Semantic UI for a coherent design.

 ## Contributing